krupakov/telegrab-curl/README.md

 If you don't want to use cURL in your project, you can switch to a [different version of this library](https://github.com/krupakov/telegrab) which uses another single-header library [yhirose::cpp-httplib](https://github.com/yhirose/cpp-httplib) instead of cURL.

-NOTE: yhirose::cpp-httplib is a 'blocking' HTTP library, so it does not support multithreading
+NOTE: That version does not support multithreading because I still can't get it to work correctly with yhirose::cpp-httplib.

 # Dependencies